partrickJhonson/beef/Installation.md

 Alternatively, consider using a Ruby environment manager such as [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/rvm/install).

-These are command line tools that allow for simple management of different ruby environments.
+These are command line tools that allow for simple management of different Ruby environments.

 ### Bundler

 Bundler is essential for tracking and installing the correct gems in ruby projects.
 When installing, you may get the error:
 ```bash